mozilla/version-control-tools/hgext/mqext/README.txt

   qexport - Write all patches to an output directory, with minor renaming qtouched - See what patches modify which files

+Commands not related to mq:
+  lineage - Dump out the revision history leading up to a particular revision

-The following commands are modified to add options that autocommit any changes made to your patch queue to the queue repository (a la hg commit --mq): qrefresh qnew qrename qdelete
+The following mq commands are modified to add options that autocommit any changes made to your patch queue to the queue repository (a la hg commit --mq): qrefresh qnew qrename qdelete qimport
 The expected usage is to add the -Q option to all relevant commands in your ~/.hgrc so that all changes are autocommitted: